 I'm a UX researcher & designer based in Philly with 5+ years of experience helping small businesses and nonprofits deliver better experiences.
 Lately, I've been contracting with law organizations at University of Pennsylvania and Temple University, both focused on public interest tech and social impact.
-Together, we've been using user research insights to improve their current systems, build accessible, scalable, design solutions, and (verb) impactful digital presence.
+Together, we've been using user research insights to improve their current systems, build accessible, scalable, design solutions, and strategize an impactful digital presence.

 I am also on the board of the local chapter of a nationwide nonprofit called PhillyCHI, as their community coordinator, speaking on panel discussions, running workshops, and building partnerships with other organizations to provide seasoned and budding UX professionals with community, career networking, workshops, and opportunities to gain new skills.